rledford/qproc-mongo/README.md

 ## To Do

 - Provide a working example of an Express app that uses qproc-mongo
+- Add an alternate searchKey that generates a filter for collections that do not use text indexes
 - Add support for $or
-- Add alternate key for a 'search' filter that will not utilize a collections text indexes
+- Add support for $regex

 [query-string-url]: https://www.npmjs.com/package/query-string